shorepine/tulipcc/docs/tulip_flashing.md

 ### Flash Tulip

 Now connect your Tulip to your computer over USB.
-If using a breakout board, connect it to the UART connector, not the USB connector.
+See the notes about which USB port to use above.

 Choose the right `MICROPY_BOARD` value for your board.